 Today’s topic is usually a culinary joke: hotel coffee.
 One of the most common and accurate complaints is that hotel room coffee sucks, and if you use the coffeemaker as designed, it does indeed.
 Coffee needs 3 things to work well: time to brew, water close to boiling temperature, and sufficient quantity of coffee grinds.
 Hotel room coffeemakers generally fail at all 3.

 Process the coffee like normal.
 Then after it’s done brewing, remove the filter packet and put it in the cup or carafe like a teabag.
-Let it steep for another 2 minutes, then pull both packets.
-Voila!
-You’ll have coffee that tastes like coffee.
-It may lack the double strength caffeine boost you’re looking for, but at least the flavor will be there.
+I use the little stirring rods like chopsticks to avoid burning myself.
+Let it steep for another 2 minutes.

 Want to read more like this from Christopher Penn?
 Get daily updates now: